 For certain kinds of drugs, you can use our plan's network mail-order services.
 Generally, drugs available through mail-order are drugs that you take on a regular basis for a chronic or long-term medical condition.
-Drugs not available through our plan's mail-order service are marked with "NM."
+Drugs not available through our plan's mail-order service are marked with "NM" in our Drug List.

-Our plan's mail-order service allows you to order at least a (31) days day supply of the drug and no more than a (90) days supply.
-A (90)-day supply has the same copay as a one-month supply.
+Our plan's mail-order service allows you to order at least a 31-day supply of the drug and no more than a 100-day supply.
+A 100-day supply has the same copay as a one-month supply.